Mouse Control Advice!

 The second and least popular method is exclusion and environmental control.
 So what’s the difference?

-Popular methods of lethal control include Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).
+Popular methods of lethal mouse control include Trapping (cages, snap-traps, glue boards) and Poisoning (bait, liquid feeds, contact poisons).

-Favoured methods of environmental control include Proofing/Exclusion (preventing a mouse from entering an area) or Line of sight (ensuring all sources of cover, concealment and encouragement are eliminated).
+Favoured methods of environmental mouse control include Proofing/Exclusion (preventing a mouse from entering an area) or Line of sight (ensuring all sources of cover, concealment and encouragement are eliminated).

 Successful management of pest problems associated with mouse activity demand that a variety of these methods are married together.